garetdade/CSCE-3444/readme.md

 ## **Tools:**
 ### **Dyslexia Font Changing**
-This tool is designed to swap fonts displayed in a given webpage from their existing form to *Open Dyslexia*, a font that makes it easier for individuals with dyslexia to read text.
+This tool is designed to swap fonts displayed in paragraphs on a given webpage from their existing form to *Comic Sans*, a font that makes it easier for individuals with dyslexia to read text.

 ### **Webpage Color Swapping**
 The webpage color swap feature is built to invert a webpage's background color and text color's.
 Swapping to light text on a dark background has been shown to help visibility for some, while reducing eye strain.